Guided Jam

 The cost is $10 per jam, which goes towards defraying our venue expense.

-Students can participate on a first-come, first-serve basis.
+You can participate on a first-come, first-serve basis.
 Jam registration will open 2-3 weeks prior the jam date, and will be announced.

 How to Participate